radcamp/radcamp.github.io/AF-Biota/04_PCA_API.md

 ```
     array([u'punc_ICST764', u'punc_MUFAL9635'], dtype=object)

-We can then use this list of "bad" samples in a call to `pca.remove_samples` and then replot the new pca:
+We can then use this list of "bad" samples in a call to `pca.remove_samples` and then replot the new PCA:

 ```python
 pca.remove_samples(bad_samples)